sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/configure.md

 - Provisioner: pd.csi.storage.gke.io
 - SSD: types: pd-ssd

-It also update the storage class name for all resources to `sourcegraph`.
+It also updates the storage class name for all resources to `sourcegraph`.

 [Additional documentation](https://cloud.google.com/kubernetes-engine/docs/how-to/persistent-volumes/gce-pd-csi-driver) for more information.